Links Page

 Patient Blacklisting

 There is paranoia on both sides of the blacklisting issue.
 Doctors are in denial about it.
 Patients who experience it often go overboard and see it at every turn.
 The vocabulary to enable us to become more grounded about it so that we can recognize it and discuss it does not yet exist.
 This is true in other areas of patient safety as well, but it is not always as obvious as it is with the blacklisting issue.
-To see more about it click blacklisting discussion.
-To see other pages on this site about it, click blacklisting patients.
+A page with more about is is on this site at blacklisting patients.

 Medically Induced Trauma Support Services (MITSS), Inc. (sometimes responds to email)

-http://www.mitss.org/ was founded in Boston, Massachusetts by survivors of medically induced trauma.
-If you need an immediate response, you might be better off telephoning them as sometimes they don't respond to email and when they do it can take days.
-However, if, for example, your problem is abuse, most groups like this offer only the standard advice about contacting the police and state medical board and getting a therapist - more of the generic advice of well-meaning people who still think that state medical boards (or boards of registration) help patients and imagine that the police are capable and willing to do something about the complaints of patients.
+http://www.mitss.org/ was founded in Boston, Massachusetts by survivors of medically induced trauma (more easily referred to as patient harm).
+If you need an immediate response, you might be better off telephoning them as sometimes they don’t respond to email and when they do it can take days.
+However, if, for example, your problem is abuse, most groups like this offer only the standard advice about contacting the police and state medical board and getting a therapist – more of the generic advice of well-meaning people who still think that state medical boards (or boards of registration) help patients, and imagine that the police are capable and willing to do something about the complaints of patients.

 It would be better if someone gave injured patients a realistic perspective on the obstacles so that they will not waste time on dead ends as they try to figure out how to get somebody to do something.
 All of which sounds more critical of this group than I intend to be.
-But the focus of this page is narrow.
-It is helping patients who need to find help immediately.
-So paragraphs are not included about all the good work that groups like this may try to do - only whether they offer immediate help and if that help is of much help.
-If this group didn't respond to email at all, this note would have been shorter.
-Since sometimes they do, that generated more information to convey.
-And they probably feel slighted by it, which isn't the intention here.
-They might do lots of good work other than helping the newly injured patient.
+But a main purpose of this page is helping patients in need of help to find it.
+So paragraphs sometimes are not included about the good work that groups like this may try to do – only whether they offer immediate help and if that help is of much help.

 Consumers Advancing Patient Safety (CAPS) (didn't respond to email)

 http://www.patientsafety.org/ bills itself as a collective voice for individuals, families and healers who wish to prevent harm in healthcare encounters through partnership and collaboration.
 They say they draw on the owners’ tragic personal experiences in the hope of creating a healthcare system that is safe, compassionate and just.
-It's good to see that there is at least one organization mentioning "just" because almost none of them are aware that it is the fundamental issue.
+It’s good to see that there is at least one organization mentioning “just” because almost none of them are aware that it is the fundamental issue.
 However, this group promotes giving grants to people in risk management to study risk management issues.
 Risk management departments are one of the biggest obstacles there is to patient safety.
-The fundamental mandate of risk management is to protec healthcare from patients, especially from lawsuits filed by patients.
+The fundamental mandate of risk management is to protect healthcare from patients, especially from lawsuits filed by patients.
 They do that, in part, by eliminating from medicine the reporting and the institutional memory necessary for patients to be knowledgeable and safe.
-People in risk management not only are against the most important changes needed to make patients safe, they never will even understand the most important changes needed.
-Their fundamental goal and their worldview are in competition with those of patients.
-One cannot help but wonder if the fundamental issues are recognized by people who promote grants for risk management professionals to study risk management issues.
+People in risk management are against the most important changes needed to make patients safe.
+Their goal and worldview are in competition with the interests of patients.

 American Society for Healthcare Risk Management Foundation